Chilibean331/AgentORE/README.md

 - Activity log entries
 - Linked documents such as signed MOUs

+When you run the tool, it creates a `contacts_data` directory if it does not already exist.
-The data is saved in `contacts_data/contacts.json` and any attached documents are copied into `contacts_data/documents/`.
+All data is stored in `contacts_data/contacts.json` and any attached documents are copied into `contacts_data/documents/`.

 ## Encryption
 Notes for each contact are symmetrically encrypted using a basic XOR method derived from the password you provide.
 While this obfuscates the notes, it is **not** a substitute for strong cryptography.